-Rudy originally came to the Napa area to gain wine making skills as his initial interest and work in college was in regards to hard cider.
-However, it is not hard to be hooked by the “Napa Allure” especially considering Napa is not known for its Cider production!
 Rudy was the first American to be selected to intern at the famed First Growth French winery, Chateau Lafite-Rothschild.
 This is a big deal and was a successful internship for Rudy.
-He in fact “opened the door” for other American interns and this French winery now selects one student (from UC Davis) each year for this internship.
+He in fact “opened the door” for other American interns and this winery now selects one student (from UC Davis) each year for this internship.

-In late 2015, Rudy von Strasser of Von Strasser Wines purchased their one acre property in Calistoga including the winery, tasting room and the Lava Vine brand.
-He has since built a state of the art new barrel storage facility, updated the winemaking equipment including some very modern tanks, installed a full hookup system for electric and water for mobile bottling trucks and remodeled the old tasting room into an appealing contemporary space.
+And the second incarnation of von Strasser Vineyards occurred in late 2015; Rudy purchased a one-acre property within the city limits of Calistoga including the winery, tasting room and the Lava Vine brand.
+He has since built a state-of-the-art new barrel storage facility, updated the winemaking equipment including some very modern tanks, installed a full hookup system for electric and water for mobile bottling trucks and remodeled the old tasting room into an appealing contemporary space.
 During the remodel and rebuild of their parking lot – they created more parking spaces then were in the original parking lot.
 One side of their parking lot is for smaller vehicles – the other side is for larger vehicles.

-All wines moving forward produced under the von Strasser label will be Cabernet Sauvignon focused wines.
-Their unique (for California) Gruner Veltliner, an Austrian varietal will now be bottled under their Lava Vine brand.
-This varietal is so rare, that von Strasser was the first California winery to bottle a wine from Gruner Veltliner.
+All wines moving forward produced under the von Strasser label are Cabernet Sauvignon focused wines.
+Their unique (for California) Gruner Veltliner, an Austrian variety will now be bottled under the Lava Vine brand.
+This variety is so rare, that von Strasser was the first California winery to bottle a wine from Gruner Veltliner (he had a small block of this variety planted on his old property).
 Because both labels are now housed under the same roof – this really helps differentiate the types of wines – and keeps both labels separate from each other.